Help is on the way!

 Once your parent has agreed to consider therapy, you can be a huge help by handling some of the logistics.
 Taking on the research and setup can make the process feel less overwhelming for them and show your support in a tangible way.
 Think of it as clearing the path so they can focus on their own well-being.
 Your involvement can be the gentle push they need to connect with a professional who can truly make a difference in their life.
 Here are a few practical steps you can take to get them started.

-Find a Qualified Geriatric Counselor
+How to Find the Right Geriatric Counselor

 Finding the right therapist is the most important step.
 You’ll want to look for a licensed professional who specializes in working with older adults.
 These counselors understand the specific challenges that come with aging, from coping with illness to managing grief.
 You can start by researching providers who accept their insurance.
 A great place to begin is by looking at the team of professionals at a practice.
 For example, you can learn about the backgrounds and specialties of our therapists to see what a good fit might look like.
 Reading through profiles can help you find someone whose approach aligns with your parent’s personality and needs.

-Verify Their Insurance Coverage
+Checking Their Insurance and Coverage

 Understanding the financial side of therapy is crucial, and thankfully, many seniors have coverage they can use.
 Most mental health services, including individual teletherapy, are a Medicare Part B covered service.
 This means that if your parent has a traditional Medicare policy or a Medicare Advantage PPO plan, their sessions are likely covered, making professional support incredibly accessible.
 Verifying their specific plan details beforehand can provide peace of mind for both of you.
 It removes a significant barrier and allows your parent to focus on getting the help they need without worrying about the cost.
 This simple step can make all the difference in their willingness to start.